Pearl (2022 film): Post-production

 In March 2022, having completed filming, West announced that he was currently working on editing the movie, that he would go to Nashville, Tennessee, following the March 2022 SXSW Film Festival, to record the orchestral score for the soundtrack with Tyler Bates and Timothy Williams, and that the film was expected to be finished in May.

-Marketing

-A teaser trailer was screened at the SXSW Film Festival, following screening of the first film.
-The footage accompanied the theatrical release of X. In July 2022, the first trailer was released with the marketing tagline of "an X-traordinary Origin Story", referring to the previous installment.
+Music

+The film score was released through A24 Music on September 23, 2022.
+Bates and Williams shared a liking of film scores from the classical Hollywood cinema mostly from Bernard Herrmann, John Barry, Henry Mancini, Ennio Morricone and Maurice Jarre.
+In contrast to X, the duo wanted to produce a stylistically classical approach from that period, so that people could conceive it as a classic film over a slasher-horror film.

+After Chelsea Wolfe's cover of "Oui, Oui, Marie" appeared in X and on its accompanying soundtrack, Pearl features the original, Arthur Fields' version of the song as diegetic music when Pearl goes to see Palace Follies.
+Pearl also makes a reference to the song when she exclaims "Au revoir, poor Johnny!" after pushing the projectionist's car into the pond.

 Release

 Pearl had its world premiere at the 79th Venice International Film Festival on September 3, 2022, and was released in theaters in the United States on September 16, 2022.

+Home media

 The film was released on VOD on October 25, 2022, and was released on Blu-ray and DVD on November 15, 2022.